ankargren/ankargren.github.io/_includes/research.md

-I am a Ph.
-D. student at the Department of Statistics, Uppsala University.
-I will defend my thesis "VAR Models, Cointegration and Mixed-Frequency Data" in October.
-Since August, I work as an Economist/Econometrician at the National Institute of Economic Research and the Macroeconomic Research and Simulations Division.
+I am an Econometrician at the National Institute of Economic Research and the Macroeconomic Research and Simulations Division.
+I defended my PhD thesis on mixed-frequency VAR models in 2019.

 ### Peer-reviewed publications